josuekabangu/kickoff_dashboard_bootstrap/README.md

-# Rails Kickoff – Tailwind
+# Rails Kickoff – Bootstrap
 A rapid Rails 6 application template for personal use.
 This particular template utilizes bootstrap a utility-first CSS framework for rapid UI development.

 Tailwind depends on Webpack so this also comes bundled with [webpacker](https://github.com/rails/webpacker) support.